Paul Houston (chemist): Education and career

 Houston started his professorial career at Cornell University in 1975 following undergraduate study at Yale University, doctoral work at MIT, and postdoctoral research at the University of California at Berkeley.
-He became Chair of the Cornell Department of Chemistry and Chemical Biology (1997–2001), Senior Associate Dean of the College of Arts and Sciences (2002–2005), and the Peter J. W. Debye Professor of Chemistry.
-Most recently, he was Dean of the College of Sciences at Georgia Tech (from 2007-2013).
+He became chair of Cornell's department of chemistry and chemical biology (1997–2001), senior associate dean of the college of arts and sciences (2002–2005), and the Peter J. W. Debye Professor of Chemistry.
+Most recently, he was dean of the college of sciences at Georgia Tech (from 2007-2013).

 Houston was a member of the Cornell Center for Materials Research, the Kavli Institute at Cornell for Nanoscale Science, and the Graduate Field of Applied Physics.
-Dr. Houston has held visiting positions at the Max Planck Institute for Quantum Optics (1982), Columbia University (1986, 1987), the Institute for Molecular Science, Okazaki, Japan (1989), the University of California at Berkeley (2003), and the University of Rome La Sapienza (2001, 2006).
+Houston has held visiting positions at the Max Planck Institute for Quantum Optics (1982), Columbia University (1986, 1987), the Institute for Molecular Science, Okazaki, Japan (1989), the University of California at Berkeley (2003), and the University of Rome La Sapienza (2001, 2006).
 He has been an Alfred P. Sloan Research Fellow (1979–81), a Camille and Henry Dreyfus Teacher Scholar (1980), and a John Simon Guggenheim Fellow (1986–87).

-Houston served as a Senior Editor of the Journal of Physical Chemistry (1991–97), as Chair of the American Physical Society Division of Laser Chemistry (1997–98), and as a member of the Science and Technology Steering Committee of Brookhaven National Laboratories (1998–2005).
+Houston served as a senior editor of the Journal of Physical Chemistry (1991–97), as chair of the American Physical Society Division of Laser Chemistry (1997–98), and as a member of the science and technology steering committee of Brookhaven National Laboratories (1998–2005).
 Houston has authored or co-authored over 160 publications in the field of physical chemistry and a textbook on chemical kinetics.